Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Abstract

 \subsection{A labeled transition system of credal states}

-A pair $(S_A,P_A)$ is the mathematical (if one prefers logical) counterpart of an agent $A$'s state of beliefs.
-As a may have beliefs not captured in $S_A$ one often speaks of $A$'s partial beliefs or of $A$'s partial state of beliefs.
+A pair $(S_A,P_A)$ may be understood as the logical counterpart of an agent $A$'s state of beliefs.
+As $A$ may have beliefs not captured as assertions in $S_A$, $(S_A,P_A)$ is often referred to as $A$'s partial beliefs or as $A$'s partial state of beliefs.

-Thus $(S_A,P_A)$ contains (as elements of $S_A$) and quantifies (via $P_A$) only some of the agent's beliefs.
-More generally $(S_A,Q_A)$ plays the role of a credal state in a model of the kinetics (dynamics) of $A$'s credences.
-Two credal states $(S_A,P_A)$ and $(S_A,Q_A)$ are called compatible if the same propositions (or rather sentences) of $S_A$ have probability 1 under $P_A$ as under $Q_A$.
+In other words $(S_A,P_A)$ contains (as elements of $S_A$) and quantifies (via $P_A$) only some of the agent's beliefs.
+During a reasoning process $(S_A,Q_A)$ plays the role of a credal state in a model of the kinetics (dynamics) of $A$'s credences.
+Two credal states $(S_A,P_A)$ and $(S_A,Q_A)$ are called compatible if the same propositions (or rather sentences) of $S_A$ have probability $0$ (and thus $1$) under $P_A$ as under $Q_A$.

-Now one may imagine the collection $CS_U$ of all credal states (assuming these are of the form of a probability function on a Boolean algebra which takes values in the signed meadow of rationals) over finite subsets $W$ of a countable set $U$ of propositional atoms.
+Now the collection $CS_U$ is defined as consisting of all credal states with a Boolean algebra that is generated by a finite subset $W$ of a countable set $U$ of propositional atoms, and with a probability function taking values in the meadow of rational numbers..

-Each of the transformations as outlined above in Paragraph~\ref{trafos} may be viewed as a rule which generates so-called labeled transitions.
+Each of the transformations as outlined above in Paragraph~\ref{trafos} may be viewed as a (conditional) rule which generates transitions between credal states.
+Transitions are labeled by the rule involved plus the parameters that are used for a specific transition.

 Labels are derived from rules, and the label created from a rule contains information about the name of the transformation and possibly of parameters, while the transition itself is between the prior and posterior state of the transformation.
-There is significant freedom in the details of designing labels.

-For instance Bayes conditioning without proposition kinetics has label $[BC,E,p]$ with $p>0$, it requires of the prior credal state $(S_A(W),P_A)$ that $E \in W$ and that $P_A(E) =p$ the posterior credal state is $(S_A(W),P_A^0(\bullet \mid E))$.
-For Bayes conditioning with proposition kinetics the label can be chosen as $[BC,E,p,PK]$, and for Bayes conditioning on a nonprimitive proposition the label $[BC,H,p,NP]$ may be used.
-In this manner all transformations of credal states can be understood as rules generating transitions from one credal state to the next and it turns out that a portfolio of transformations, for instance such as given in Paragraph~\ref{trafos}, provides the definition of a labeled transition system.\footnote{ This is the way one often looks for an interpretation of a system of states and transformations in mathematical computer science.}

-With $L$ the collection is denoted of all labels that come about when turning the portfolio of transformations listed in paragraph~\ref{trafos} into transition rules.
-Metavariables $X$ and $Y$ range over credal states, $L: X \to Y$ asserts that there is a transition from $X$ to $Y$ with label $L$.
-The labeled transitions system obtained from $CS_U$ is denoted $CS^{lts}_U$.
-The collection of credal states with proposition space generated by finite set $W \subseteq U$ is denoted $PCS_W$ where $PCS$ indicates that the states have precisely proposition space $S_A(W)$.
+We will use the following labels (with $M \in U$ and $p$ a rational number in $[0,1]$): \begin{itemize} \item Bayes conditioning without proposition kinetics has a single parameter, and a single condition.
+The label is $[bc;E]$ and the condition is $[P_A(E) > 0]$.